abbreviatedman/redux-freeze-tag/README.md

 ### Features

 * **Recursive** - Begins at your state object and goes all the way down.
 No data structure left behind.
-* **Fast** - Places a mutation handler on objects, which is way faster than the recursive`Object.freeze`-ing solution you normally see.
+* **Fast** - Places a mutation handler on objects, which is way faster than the recursive `Object.freeze`-ing solution you normally see.
 * **Simple API** - One line of code in your Redux store setup.
-Then use your objects normally!
+Then you can copy your state for mutation using whatever method you normally (I hope!) use to copy mutable objects.
 * **Configurable** - A simple options parameter allows you to set rules for mutations.